Chionochloa conspicua (PLUG grown)

 - Container Grown

 E USA.
 Broadly conical, deciduous.
 Renowned for its autumn colours of yellow, orange, red and purple.
 Prefers moist soils and can tolerate periodic inundation.
 Wood is valuable.
-2 years old.
+1 year old (covered through winter).

 Group trees and shrubs: